nguyenthanhvuh/phd-cs-us/README.md

-# Ppplying to Computer Science PhD programs in the US
+# Applying to Computer Science PhD programs in the US

 ##  1. <a name='PhDDemystify:AGuidelineforProspectivePhDStudentsinCS'></a>PhD Demystify: A Guideline for Prospective PhD Students in CS